 We offer a sliding scale for community organizations and schools, and can provide our services for an amount that suits your budget, including no cost at all.
-Consult the fee schedule for more details.
+Get in touch with us to discuss your needs.

 For both all-male and mixed gender groups, please set the expectation that the topic is "the role of men and boys in preventing gender-based violence".
 People of all genders have valuable ideas to contribute to this discussion.
 Everyone's point of view is welcome if it is expressed respectfully, and no one will be pressured to speak if they don't want to.

 Workshops are based on large and small group discussion as well as activities that require participants to move around the room.
 Ideally, there should be space for the whole group of participants to sit in circle, though we can adapt to a typical classroom set up if necessary.
 It's best to avoid a room with non-movable furniture, e.g. lab or lecture theatre.

 We ask that you provide:

 - flip chart, markers and tape or access to a large whiteboard

 - laptop with internet access, projector and speakers

 - participants will need pencils/pens to fill out a brief evaluation